junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I think the Vail is going nuts," Sam says, wiping his face with the free hand.

-"Define 'nuts'," Dean says, though he already has some idea.
+"Define 'nuts'," Dean says, though he already has some idea from what Cas just said.

 "Basically, we have more ghost stories in the last twenty-four hours than the past ten years altogether.
-I got hunters calling from everywhere saying there are more ghosts than they've ever seen, but they're not vengeful, they're just... there.
+I got hunters calling from everywhere saying there are more ghosts than they've ever seen, but they're not really vengeful, they're just... there.
 Confused, just like we're, like they don't belong there, and they have no idea why they're here."
 Sam hands them the list.
 "I was trying to see if any of them are real vengeful spirit cases that need attention."

 Dean notices Sioux Falls, South Dakota is on the list.